Learning Deep Tree-based Retriever for Efficient Recommendation: Theory and Method: Generalization Analysis

 \section{Generalization Analysis}

-In this section, we provide a generalization analysis of the deep tree-based retriever, to offer a comprehensive theoretical understanding of our proposed method.
-Our analysis employs Rademacher complexity to derive a data-dependent generalization error bound of the tree model, which is optimized using the modified loss with rectified labels alongside the sampled softmax technique, demonstrating its great generalization capability.
+In this section, we provide a generalization analysis of the deep tree-based retriever.
+Our analysis, based on Rademacher complexity, derives a data-dependent generalization error bound for our proposed model.
+The final bound synthesizes three key aspects: the complexity of the model optimized with our rectified loss, the bias introduced by the sampled softmax technique, and the error from the external probability estimation.